transparency-dev/formats/log/README.md

 The first signature on a checkpoint should be from the log which issued it, but there MUST NOT be more than one signature from a log identity present on the checkpoint.

+## RFC 6962 (Certificate Transparency) Interoperability

+If you need to work with classic RFC 6962 CT logs, you can convert their JSON Signed Tree Heads (STHs) to this checkpoint format.

+The conversion and verification tools are located in the [`note`](../note) package:
+*   [`note.RFC6962STHToCheckpoint`](../note/note_rfc6962.go) converts an STH to a signed checkpoint.
+*   [`note.NewRFC6962Verifier`](../note/note_rfc6962.go) creates a verifier for these checkpoint signatures.

 ## Example

 An annotated example signed checkpoint in this format is shown below: